Typeform/foreyes/README.md

 #### (This README is a WIP subject to change.)

 # KATT
+## 📺 Visually detects changes accross browsers in any of your projects!

 [![Build Status](https://travis-ci.com/Typeform/kitt.svg?token=axsNaJqw6sjfoKFeCyDk&branch=master)](https://travis-ci.com/Typeform/KATT)

-KATT is the testing tool for all of Typeform's Design Systems.

 KATT allows you to mount pages with any component's every visual combination \([kitchen sink pages](https://medium.com/eightshapes-llc/component-qa-in-design-systems-b18cb4decb9c)), or your custom templates too.
 There are also helpers to create these pages.
+It additionally supports any given url, opening the possibilities check the layout of any project.

-After creating the pages, they will be visually compared across browsers: currently Chrome (master) against Firefox.
+After creating the pages, they will be visually compared across browsers: currently Chrome (master) against Firefox and IE11.

 ## Getting Started